-We met this brilliant guy named Mark, and he was that perfect bar person for a whiskey enthusiast like myself.
-I checked the menu, picked one that sounded interesting, and then he would come with another one, similar to what I had picked, but a step or more up in quality.
+We met this brilliant guy named Mark, and he's that perfect bar person for a whiskey enthusiast like myself.
+I looked through the menu, picked a whiskey that sounded interesting, and then he would recommend another one, similar to what I had picked, but a step or more up in quality.
 That was how I came across this Powers single cask.

 But to my great delight, we received the good news that there were still a few bottles of something similar, a 15-year-old single cask Powers at the Supervalu nearby.
-Of course we went there.
+Of course, we went there.

-Sadly these single casks releases are really limited, 200-something bottles, and very difficult to get your hands on, and the price goes up of course.
+Sadly these single casks releases are very limited, 200-something bottles, and very difficult to get your hands on, and the price goes up of course.
 But there sure is reason to wait for the next release.